Multimodal Latent Reasoning via Hierarchical Visual Cues Injection

 \section{Abstract}

 The advancement of multimodal large language models (MLLMs) has enabled impressive perception capabilities.
 However, their reasoning process often remains a "fast thinking" paradigm, reliant on end-to-end generation or explicit, language-centric chains of thought (CoT), which can be inefficient, verbose, and prone to hallucination.
 This work posits that robust reasoning should evolve within a latent space, integrating multimodal signals seamlessly.
 We propose multimodal latent reasoning via HIerarchical Visual cuEs injection (\emph{HIVE}), a novel framework that instills deliberate, "slow thinking" without depending on superficial textual rationales.
 Our method recursively extends transformer blocks, creating an internal loop for iterative reasoning refinement.
-Crucially, it injectively grounds this process with hierarchical visual cues from global scene context to fine-grained regional details directly into the model's latent representations.
+It further injects hierarchical visual cues, from global scene context to fine-grained regional details, into the model's latent representations, showing that this strategy remains effective in a loop-transformer reasoning framework.
 This enables the model to perform grounded, multi-step inference entirely in the aligned latent space.
-Extensive evaluations demonstrate that test-time scaling is effective when incorporating vision knowledge, and that integrating hierarchical information significantly enhances the model's understanding of complex scenes.
+Extensive evaluations demonstrate that test-time scaling remains effective when incorporating vision knowledge, and that hierarchical visual cue injection can be effectively integrated into the loop-transformer framework for improved understanding of complex scenes.